 Click on the number of ads in the first column to explore the ad creatives that were noticed on this publisher’s website:

 You can extract more useful data from the ‘Publishers’ report.
 Try sorting the list by the ‘First seen’ criterion to find interesting newly added publishers.
-The table below will explain in more detail which publishers place which type of ad formats (we noticed that for 9 out of top 10 publishers of bikesdirect.com text ads were the most used ad type):
+The table below will explain in more detail which publishers place which type of ad formats (we noticed that for 8 out of the top 10 publishers of bikesdirect.com, text ads were the most used ad type):

-After you repeat these steps for several competitors and come up with a list of relevant publishers, add them as ‘managed placements’ in AdWords.
+After you repeat these steps for several competitors and come up with a list of relevant publishers, add them as ‘managed placements’ in Google Ads.